jsohlendorff/continuous_time_LTMLE/article.typ

 //and that the covariates in the history are highly correlated, since many covariates may not change between events.
 This may yield issues with regression-based methods.
 If we adopt a TMLE approach, we may be able to use collaborative TMLE (@van2010collaborative) to deal with these issues.

+We also did not concern ourselves with the estimation of the compensators here and the propensity scores.
+In this article, we used a simple logistic regression model for the propensity scores.
+However, an alternative is to estimate the compensators of the counting processors $N^(a 1)$ and
+$N^(a)$, counting the number of times that the doctor has prescribed treatment and the number of times the patient has visited the doctor, respectively, and calculating the ratio of the two (estimated) intensities in the absolutely continuous case.
+We only consider the first of these options.
+The latter choice, however, makes traditional intensity modeling methods applicable.

 //Another alternative method for inference within the TMLE framework is to use temporal difference learning to avoid iterative estimation of $Qbar(k)$ altogether (@shirakawaLongitudinalTargetedMinimum2024)
 //by appropriately extending it to the continuous-time setting;